Roeya/elm-tutorials/README.md

    downlaod nvm from https://github.com/coreybutler/nvm-windows/releases there is an install program nvm-setup.zip download it and install.
-   **Note: make sure to uninstall your current node version is it may create probelms**
+   **Note: make sure to uninstall your current node version. an installed version may create probelms**

 2. Install the last LTS (Long Time Support) version of node using: